dug22/carpentry/userguide.md

 **Right Join**

-A right keeps all rows from the right dataframe and only the matching rows from the dataframe.
+A right join keeps all rows from the right dataframe and only the matching rows from the dataframe.
 Unmatched rows from the left DataFrame will be applied with a null value.
 To perform a right join with DataFrame 1 and DataFrame 2 we can do the following:

   ```